Your August Horoscope Is Here — & You'll Feel A Sense Of Momentum

 Libra Sun & Rising:

-Libra, you’re likely to feel more drawn towards connecting with past friends and familiar faces this month, as all the Leo energy in the cosmos is activating your sector of friendship, tech, and social networks.
-Since Mercury, the planet of communication, will be retrograde in Leo for most of August, you’re orienting your energy toward the past, and people from previous iterations of your life may also re-emerge this month, either seeking to reconcile, and/or infusing more drama or passion into your life.
+Libra, you’re likely to feel more drawn towards connecting with past friends and familiar faces this month, as all the Leo energy in the cosmos is activating your sector of friendship, tech and social networks.
+Since Mercury, the planet of communication, will be retrograde in Leo for most of August, you’re orienting your energy toward the past.
+People from previous iterations of your life may also re-emerge this month, either seeking to reconcile and/or infusing more drama or passion into your life.

-Speaking of passion, the Leo New Moon strikes on the 4th in your sector of friendship and social networks, so use the ten days after this new moon to re-imagine what you’d like your friendships to look and feel like.
+Speaking of passion, the Leo new moon strikes on the 4th in your sector of friendship and social networks so use the 10 days after this new moon to re-imagine what you’d like your friendships to look and feel like.
 If you’ve felt unsatisfied in that realm of your life, Venus’ entrance into Virgo, also on the 4th, will help you evaluate ways that you have allowed the dysfunction to occur by not clearly naming what your needs are and why.
 As you get clear on what your non-negotiables are in your connections and community, you’ll better attract the type of relations that feel mutually fulfilling and not one-sided.

 Scorpio Sun & Rising:

-Scorpio, you’re entering your season of rewards and celebration, as Leo Season’s energy is activating your sector of reputation and legacy.
-Having the Leo New Moon on the 4th followed by Mercury Retrograde in Leo on the 5th is helping you usher in a new professional reality for you by reimagining what’s possible and thinking beyond previous limitations.
-Pluto is getting ready to retrograde its way back into Capricorn on September 1st, and you’ll feel quite sensitive to that energy throughout the month of August because you’re ruled by Pluto.
+Scorpio, you’re entering your season of rewards and celebration, as Leo season’s energy is activating your sector of reputation and legacy.
+Having the Leo new moon on the 4th followed by Mercury retrograde in Leo on the 5th is helping you usher in a new professional reality by reimagining what’s possible and thinking beyond previous limitations.
+Pluto is getting ready to retrograde its way back into Capricorn on 1st September and you’ll feel quite sensitive to that energy throughout the month of August because you’re ruled by Pluto.

 AdvertisementADVERTISEMENT

-Once the Aquarius Full Moon strikes on the 19th, your sector of home, roots, and the past is activated, and you’ll likely want to stay close to home and spend time with your loved ones, particularly if this has been a goal that you set for yourself six months ago, during the Aquarius New Moon.
-Life has been lifeing though, so if you noticed yourself falling off track and not prioritizing time with your loved ones as much as you would’ve wanted to, this month’s full moon will gently nudge you back on track, and you’ll remember your “why”.
+Once the Aquarius full moon strikes on the 19th, your sector of home, roots and the past is activated, and you’ll likely want to stay close to home and spend time with your loved ones, particularly if this has been a goal that you set for yourself six months ago, during the Aquarius new moon.
+Life has been lifeing though, so if you noticed yourself falling off track and not prioritising time with your loved ones as much as you would’ve wanted to, this month’s full moon will gently nudge you back on track, and you’ll remember your “why”.

 Sagittarius Sun & Rising: